 Membership and associated fees for PIBC certified members, candidate members, retired members, student members, and life members automatically include concurrent, equivalent CIP membership and associated fees.
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, this arrangement may change, and any such potential changes to fees to the Canadian Institute of Planners would be further explored and considered.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, this arrangement may change, and any such potential changes to fees to the Canadian Institute of Planners would be further explored and considered.